 TREATMENT

 After an artificial airway was established by tracheotomy, the neck was explored.
 There was an irregular injury of approximately 2 cm in the left neck.
 The wound was dirty, and multiple fine black foreign objects were seen in the wound.
 The sinus tract formed by the trauma passed through the skin wound, the left thyroid cartilage and the pharynx to the front of the C4 vertebra.
 The left thyroid cartilage was broken into several fragments, while the right was largely intact.
 The structure of the left vocal cord, ventricular band and laryngeal ventricle was disordered, and the residual local mucosa was swollen and congested (Figure 2A).
 The anterior commissure, the right vocal cord, ventricular band and laryngeal ventricle were structurally clear, and the mucous membrane of the vocal cord and ventricular band was slightly swollen.
-A cylindrical metal foreign object of 1 × 1 × 1 cm was seen which was partially lodged in the C4 vertebra (Figure 2B).
+A cylindrical metal foreign object of 1 cm× 1 cm × 1 cm was seen which was partially lodged in the C4 vertebra (Figure 2B).
 The metal foreign object was removed by orthopedists (Figure 2C).

 After adequate debridement, an endolaryngeal stent was inserted in order to support the laryngeal structure.
 The fragments of thyroid cartilage were repaired with two titanium miniplates (Figure 2D).
 A drainage tube was used to drain the hematocele and pneumatosis of the neck.
 The patient was able to breath via the tracheostomy cannula after surgery, and post-operative feeding was via a nasogastric tube.
 Because of the unstable C4 vertebra fracture, the orthopedist, after ensuring that there was no spinal cord injury, ordered absolute bed rest for at least one month.